kamalrana7843/landsifier/docs/references.rst

 Funding:
 ----------
-The development of ``Landsifier``  is supported by Co-PREPARE project (No: 57553291) by ``German Academic Exchange Service (DAAD)`` and Chester F Carlson Centre for Imaging, ``Rochester Institute of technology``.
+The development of ``Landsifier``  is supported by Co-PREPARE project (No: 57553291) by ``German Academic Exchange Service (DAAD)`` and Chester F Carlson Centre for Imaging Science, ``Rochester Institute of technology``.

 Authors:
 ------------